Estate Planning & Aged Care

 Rules relating to Power of Attorney vary from state to state.
 There are different types of Power of Attorney, each with different purposes.

 General Power of Attorney allows someone to act on your behalf with regard to your personal and financial affairs.
-You can set limitations around the powers if you wish, defining specfic timeframes or asset boundaries.
+You can set limitations around the powers if you wish, defining specific timeframes or asset boundaries.
 For example, you can nominate someone to operate a specified bank account or sell a specific assets while you are overseas.
 All General Powers of Attorney become void if you lose mental capacity to make decisions.

 Enduring Power of Attorney is similar to a General Power of Attorney, but it is not automatically revoked if you become mentally incapable.
 An Enduring Power of Attorney can make important financial decisions in the event of absence, illness or incapacity.